mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/create-dockable-pane.md

 This how-to describes how you can add a custom dockable web pane window to Studio Pro.
 Before you start this how-to, it is recommended to [create a menu extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/) first.

-You can download the example in this how-to on [this Github repository](https://github.com/mendix/ExtensionAPI-Samples).
+You can download the sample in this how-to in [this Github repository](https://github.com/mendix/ExtensionAPI-Samples).

 ## 2 Creating a Dockable Pane Extension Class

-1. Open the project that you previously created when you [created a menu extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/).
+1. Open the project that you previously created when you [created the menu extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/).
 2. Add a new class to the project and name it `MyDockablePaneExtension.cs`.
 3. Replace the code in the file with the following code: